Beaver Brook Wildlife Area

 - Wildlife viewing.

-Notable feature: A very popular artesian well site with the best water in the area can be found on the south end of the property, accessible by a boardwalk on the north side of Highway B.
+Notable feature: A very popular artesian well site with the best water in the area can be found on the south end of the property, accessible by a gravel walkway on the north side of Highway B.

 If you are interested in exploring this property further, you can access an interactive map.